-Drowning is a leading cause of preventable death in children under 5 years of age.
+Drowning is a leading cause of preventable death in children under five years of age.
 In 2012, the Swimming Pools Act 1992 was amended to improve the safety of children around swimming pools in NSW.
+The changes include:

 - Swimming pool owners must register their swimming pool or spa pool on the NSW Swimming Pool Register.